-- Combine the following into two PDFs: main section and appendices.
+- In Balanced-Integrative cases, combine the following into two PDFs: main section (deposited in the Research (tenure track), or Teaching (clinical/lecturer) folder) and appendices.
 Each should have a table of contents indicating the sections.
-Upload the main section into the first folder in Research and the appendices into the first folder in Appendices-Research. - Provide substantiation of the statements in the candidate statement including:
+Upload the main section into the first folder in Research (or Teaching) and the appendices into the first folder in Appendices-Research (or Teaching) - Provide substantiation of the statements in the candidate statement including: